-A conservation journalist friend jokes – at least I think she’s joking – that she keeps an emergency bottle of vodka under the seat of her 4x4 for her field trips.
-Sometimes we all need that metaphorical quick fix for our writing.
-(We all know drinking is a bad idea for writers, don’t we?)
+A conservation journalist friend jokes – at least I think she’s joking – that she keeps an emergency bottle of vodka under the seat of her 4×4 for her field trips.
+Sometimes, we need that metaphorical quick fix for our writing.
+(We know drinking is a bad idea for writers, don’t we?)

 Maybe you’ve written a short story for an upcoming competition and it requires an emergency edit.
 Perhaps you’ve dusted off a story that has been languishing in a drawer and feel it needs some spark.